uQr/cordova-docs/articles/performance/cost-cordova.md

    ms.date="09/10/2015"
    ms.author="normesta"/>

-# The question
+# The performance costs of Cordova

-If you are considering using Cordova for your cross-platform strategy, your CIO will walk into your office very soon with this question: “Aren’t web apps slow?
-I heard that Facebook tried this and gave up.
-They couldn’t figure it out and we don’t have the resources that Facebook has, is Cordova something we should even consider?”
-You pause for a moment…

-Understanding the costs imposed by the nature of Cordova will help you as you evaluate the platform and plan ahead as you develop for it.
-There are some main areas that deserve special attention: startup and resume overhead due to the interpreted nature of the web languages, memory overhead from hosting an entire browser in your app, serialization overhead when sending data to and from native code, and the general performance concerns that come with web applications.
+Understanding the performance costs of Cordova will help you as you evaluate the platform, and plan ahead as you develop for it.
+There are some areas that deserve special attention: startup and resume overhead due to the interpreted nature of the web languages, memory overhead from hosting an entire browser in your app, serialization overhead when sending data to and from native code, and the general performance concerns that come with web applications.

-> **Note**: For most of the results described below, a Nexus 7, iPad Mini 3, and Lumia 928 were used as the target devices.
+> **Note**: We used a Nexus 7, iPad Mini 3, and Lumia 928 to produce most of the results that you'll see presented in this topic.

-# <a id="startup"></a>The startup cost
+## <a id="startup"></a>The startup cost

 The first impression you get to make is when a user launches your app for the first time.
 Are they pulled right into the app or is there a long loading period?
-Launching a Cordova app feels almost like setting off a Rube Goldberg machine: you’re launching a native app that hosts a webview that points to an HTML file that initializes your application and pulls in all your JavaScript and HTML templates.
+Launching a Cordova app feels almost like setting off a Rube Goldberg machine: you’re launching a native app that hosts a WebView that points to an HTML file that initializes your application and pulls in all your JavaScript and HTML templates.
 Unsurprisingly, this can take a moment.

-We don’t know the complexity of your app but we experimented with launch times for a “Hello World” app that updated some text on page when the “deviceready” event fires.
-For the timings in the table below, we used a camera to measure from when the touch was visually registered until we could see the text update.
-Additionally, we define “cold” as launching the app immediately following a reboot (when assets should be completely cleared from RAM) and “warm” as launching the app right after we close it (when maybe the OS hasn’t really cleaned everything up yet).
+We don’t know the complexity of your app, but we experimented with launch times for a very basic "Hello World" app that updated some text on page when the “deviceready” event fires.
+For the timings in the table below, we used a camera to measure the time from when the touch was visually registered until we could see the text update.
+Additionally, we define “cold” as launching the app immediately after a reboot (when assets should be completely cleared from RAM) and “warm” as launching the app right after we close it (when maybe the operating system hasn’t really cleaned everything up yet).

 <style>
     table, th, td {